GDP6/help/README.md

 * `sudo ufw allow X/tcp` allow TCP connections to port X.

 ### Device
+The device is a Raspberry Pi Zero W.

 * `sudo nano /etc/wpa_supplicant/wpa_supplicant.conf` opens file where WiFi can be configured.

 ```